 Like the monster in the sideview mirror, actual costs of farm bills are greater than projected costs appear.
-When outlays (actual spending) on farm bill authorized programs are compared to projected costs at the time of the farm bill's authorization, massive cost overruns are seen. (\ Please note that FY22-28 costs are projected in the table below).
+When outlays (actual spending) on farm bill authorized programs are compared to projected costs at the time of the farm bill's authorization, massive cost overruns are seen. (\ Please note that FY23-28 costs are projected in the table below).

-Projected and Actual Costs of Recent Farm Bills Farm Bill 10-Year Projected Cost Actual 10-Year Cost Cost Overrun Overrun % 2002 Farm Bill \$451 billion \$562 billion \$111 billion 25% 2008 Farm Bill \$641 billion \$887 billion \$246 billion 38% 2014 Farm Bill \$956 billion \$1.15 trillion \$193 billion 20% 2018 Farm Bill \$867 billion \$1.32 trillion \$456 billion 53%
+Projected and Actual Costs of Recent Farm Bills Farm Bill 10-Year Projected Cost Actual 10-Year Cost Cost Overrun Overrun % 2002 Farm Bill \$451 billion \$562 billion \$111 billion 25% 2008 Farm Bill \$641 billion \$887 billion \$246 billion 38% 2014 Farm Bill \$956 billion \$1.14 trillion \$187 billion 20% 2018 Farm Bill \$867 billion \$1.4 trillion \$540 billion 62%

 A more cost-effective, accountable, and transparent farm bill that is responsive to actual need can be achieved.
-But lawmakers must be aware that the projected cost of farm bill legislation always falls far short of reality.
+But lawmakers must be aware that the projected cost of farm bill legislation has fallen short of reality in each of the last farm bills.
 Promoting better resilience, instead of dependence on federal subsidies, will require bold reforms in the next farm bill.
 Common sense farm subsidy reforms in particular would benefit everyone from farmers to taxpayers while also improving the climate and environment.